Your rights as a consumer

 Find out all you need to know about receipts, refunds and exchanges

 When you buy something, whether online, in person, over the phone, or any other way, you as a consumer have certain rights.
 Under consumer law, you have the rights to goods of a reasonable quality, the right to return faulty goods, and others that protect you.
 Here’s a look at your rights when buying goods in general.

 When purchasing an item, the item sold to you must be:

-This means that the item must meet certain standards
+- Of merchantable quality - this means that the item must meet certain standards

-Furthermore, when you are purchasing goods, you are entitled to do so without being harassed, lied to, coerced, or otherwise pressured by the salesperson.
+When you are purchasing goods, you are entitled to do so without being harassed, lied to, coerced, or otherwise pressured by the salesperson.

 Although stores are not required to give you a receipt, it’s a good idea always to ask for one, as they are an easy way to prove that you bought something in a certain store.
 Your consumer rights are protected even if you’ve lost the original receipt, too, and you can also use:

 - An invoice

 When you are returning an item or getting an exchange for faulty goods, any of these receipts will suffice as proof of purchase.

 If you simply change your mind about buying an item, the shop you bought it from does not have to give you a refund; it is not a legal requirement.